gellisun/project-2-epicure/README.md

 ## Future Improvements
 <p>Some were already mentioned but in short:</p>

-- add the possiblity for the logged in user to put other users' posts in their wishlist
+- add the possibility for the logged in user to put other users' posts in their wishlist
 - make the application responsive with media queries
 - give the application the added value of being a social platform where people can follow each other